cheap vst alternatives

 RC-20 Retro Color free alternative vst: Izotope Vinyl

-This is one of our favourites.
+This is one of our favorites.
 It is soo simple to use and the results are extremely good.
 What we like about Izotope Vinyl that is comparable to RC 20 VST is the instant gratification element.
 You just slide a little fader and the sound takes so much color and character, a smile is guaranteed to appear on your face.

 Sure, the graphical user interface is extremely spartan compared to the RC2o plugin but who cares, as long as the results are comparable.
 And they most certainly are.
 You even have the wobble from RC-20, represented on Izotope Vinyl as the “warp” control, with the added bonus of actually controlling the warp shape.
 On the RC-20 there is the “Digital” and “Distort” control which is basically a bit reduction and a form of distortion that can be replicated in any daw with built in effects, it’s really nothing special.

 If you really must have a 3rd party VST alternative, any distortion and bit reduction plugin works.
 Also, the “Space” control on the RC-20 is just a normal reverb, there are a lot of free reverb options out there.
 If you don’t know any free reverb, bit reduction and distortion plugin, let us point you in the right direction with this free vst mega list.

 Izotope vinyl is available on Izotope’s website.